 In March 2016, the FASB issued ASU 2016-06, Derivatives and Hedging (Topic 815): Contingent Put and Call Options in Debt Instruments (ASU 2016-06).
 ASU 2016-06 clarifies the requirements for assessing whether contingent call (put) options that can accelerate the payment of principal on debt instruments are clearly and closely related to their debt hosts.
-An entity performing the assessment under the amendments in ASU 2016-06 is required to assess the embedded call (put) options solely in accordance with the four-step decision sequence.
-The amendments in ASU 2016-06 are effective for annual periods beginning after December 15, 2017, and interim periods within those annual periods.
-The Company will adopt ASU 2016-06 in the first quarter of the fiscal year ending November 2, 2019 (fiscal 2019) and is currently evaluating the impact, if any, adoption will have on its financial position and results of operations.
+An entity performing the assessment under ASU 2016-06 is required to assess the embedded call (put) options solely in accordance with the four-step decision sequence.
+ASU 2016-06 is effective for annual periods beginning after December 15, 2017, and interim periods within those annual periods.
+ASU 2016-06 is effective for the Company in the first quarter of fiscal 2019.
+The Company is currently evaluating the adoption date and the impact, if any, adoption will have on its financial position and results of operations.